-Now, we’re going to talk about not only how to enable it but how to get some of the best results when you’re using it on your smartphone.
-Let’s take a look at how exactly do we enable this feature on our Facebook accounts.
+Now, we’re going to talk about not only how to enable it but how to get the best results when you’re using it on your smartphone.
+Let’s take a look at how exactly do we allow this feature on our Facebook accounts.

 1) HOW TO ENABLE FACEBOOK 3D PHOTOS